-Andrea Perry-Petersen is available for national and international events as a keynote speaker, panellist and MC.
+Andrea Perry-Petersen is available for virutal, national and international events as a keynote speaker, panellist and MC.

-With experience spanning the private profession, community law, legal education, innovation and entrepreneurship Andrea has deep knowledge and is uniquely placed to comment on issues, including how to develop services and products that benefit clients, lawyers and society as a whole.
+With experience in corporate and community law, legal education, innovation and entrepreneurship, Andrea has deep knowledge and is uniquely placed to comment on issues, including how to develop services and products that benefit clients, lawyers and society as a whole.

 Andrea has extensive speaking experience at events and as a podcast host, and thoroughly enjoys engaging and sharing her knowledge.

 - understanding access to justice

 - the future of the profession and

 - new ways to think about old problems.

 QUT Women in Law International Women’s Day Event – March 2022 “How my work #breakthebias”